lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 for multiple certificate renewals across the lifetime of a key.
 "Freshness" typically implies both asserting that the data was generated at a certain point-in-time, as well as providing non-replayability.
-Also, HSMs are typically designed to not allow downgrade of private key storage properties; for example if a given key was asserted at time T to have been generated inside the hardware boundary and to be non-exportable, then it can be assumed that those properties of that key will continue
+Certain use cases may have special properties impacting the freshness requirements.
+For example, HSMs are typically designed to not allow downgrade of private key storage properties; for example if a given key was asserted at time T to have been generated inside the hardware boundary and to be non-exportable, then it can be assumed that those properties of that key will continue